Easy Macarons Recipe

 Why are my macarons hollow?

-There are many reasons for this, the most common are not a stable meringue, incorrect folding technique, or wrong oven temperature.
+There are many reasons for this; the most common are unstable meringue, incorrect folding technique, or wrong oven temperature.

 Why are my macarons lopsided?

-The most common reasons are the pipping technique, an uneven baking sheet pan, or a fan in the oven.
+The most common reasons are the piping technique, an uneven baking sheet pan, or a fan in the oven.

 When are macarons fully baked?